 One way to make this recipe cook quicker is to prep the rice earlier in the week and that way it’s ready to go.

-Our go to is 1 cup of uncooked rice to 2 cups of vegetable stock mixed with 1 tsp of taco seasoning and then cooked according to the package.
+Our go to is 1 cup of uncooked rice to 2 cups of vegetable stock mixed with 1 teaspoon of taco seasoning and then cooked according to the package.

 While you wait for the rice to cook, heat up some olive oil in a large skillet.